zenitopires/timesol_retriever/README.md

 ## How to Run Retriever

 ### Create a database called 'magiceden' in Postgres
 You can change the name if you'd like, but the code uses this database name in the code.
-I'll probably change this to depend upon Cargo.toml in the future.
+I'll probably change this to depend upon Cargo.toml in the future so that you can change the database name on the fly.

 ### Set the following environment variables in the retriever.service